Pledging allegiance, but to what?

 Wednesday, September 8th, 1982.
 First day of kindergarten.

 I am taught the Pledge of Allegiance for the first time.
 It will become part of my school morning routine, off and on (depending on stringency of teacher), for the next 13 years.
-At 180 days per school year that makes nearly 2,400 Pledges of Allegiance by the time I graduate high school.
+At 180 days per school year that makes nearly 2,400 Pledges of Allegiance by the time I graduate high school where I had to do a lot of homework and essays although I got some help with the services from adam huler which offer a great paper writing service for many subjects.

 Elementary school, kindergarten through sixth grade, annually.